HeroEyad/hxFileManager/README.md

 # hxFileManager

-**hxFileManager** is a file management library designed for use with Haxe associated with FileManager.
+**hxFileManager** is a file management library designed for use with Haxe associated with ``sys.FileSystem`` and ``sys.io.File``.
 It provides a simple and consistent interface for performing file operations across various platforms, making it easy for developers to manage files without dealing with platform-specific details.

 ## Features